 Think of it as them paying for their player to get experience.

-In another case, the parent team might want to get rid of the player.
+In another case, the parent team might want to eliminate the player.
 Remember the unhappy players in the previous section?
 Sometimes a team doesn’t mind paying to get rid of a player for a while.

 2. Sometimes the borrowing team pays the wages.

-This can happen if the loan player is awesome.
-The borrowing team knows that the player will help them win games, so they don’t mind paying the wages.
+This can happen if the loan player is fantastic.
+The borrowing team knows the player will help them win games, so they don’t mind paying the wages.

 3. Both teams pay the wages

-Yes, the teams can come to an agreement and decide that splitting the wage bill suits both of them.
+The teams can agree and decide that splitting the wage bill suits them.
 Usually, both teams will pay half of the player’s wages.

 But the payment can be pretty much split however the teams decide.